-This process has largely been followed with the formation of all the states of the United States.
+This process has largely been followed in the formation of all states in the United States.
 However, it was tenuously applied when West Virginia was formed from the existing state of Virginia in 1863.

 Formation of West Virginia

 Amid the Civil War, residents of the western mountainous region of Virginia petitioned Abraham Lincoln to form a separate state from Virginia.
 Part of the reason is that they were staunchly against slavery.

 It approved the formation of that particular state, technically fulfilling the requirements of the constitution that both the state and Congress had to approve a measure to form a new state within its boundary.

 Article 4, Section 3, Clause 2 gives Congress the legislative power over any territory or other property owned by the United States, with the right to pass laws and regulations for their governance.

-For example, if the United States had desired to sell the territory they purchased from Napoleon Bonaparte of France in the Louisiana Purchase to another foreign state, they would have every right to do so.
+For example, if the United States desired to sell the territory they purchased from Napoleon Bonaparte of France in the Louisiana Purchase to another foreign state, they would have every right to do so.

 Both existing and newly formed states were protected from the takeover of a potentially tyrannical government that would oppress their rights at the state level.

 It is important to note that Section 4 is a broad provision and that no specific guidelines are given about how Congress would accomplish this, implying that it is the responsibility of the individual states to formulate their government.

 On the other hand, Congress would play a more indirect role of simply verifying that the state government is indeed a republican form of government and then approving and admitting that particular state into the union.

 Federal Government guarantees the safety of states from a foreign state

 Section 4 also ensures the protection of every state from invasion, a necessary provision given the disjointed war effort that characterized the early days of the Revolutionary War.